 Comments about Taj have appeared at the following Internet Links:

-Taj has been a one owner boat, conceived, project managed, sailed, and scrupulously maintained by Peter Brown.
-He's taken her as far North as Desolation Sound, British Columbia, and as far South as Manzanillo, Mexico.
-Peter has held a U.S. Coast Guard Master's License for over twenty years, is a veteran of the Singlehanded Transpac, and has completed a 12 year circumnavigtion that took him one and a half times around the world.
+Taj has been conceived, project managed, sailed, and scrupulously maintained by Peter Brown.
+He’s taken her as far North as Desolation Sound, British Columbia, and as far South as Manzanillo, Mexico.
+Peter has held a U.S. Coast Guard Master’s License for over twenty years, is a veteran of the Singlehanded Transpac, and has completed a 12 year circumnavigation that took him one and a half times around the world.
 He has helped deliver boats 65 feet and greater in length as far North as Glacier Bay, Alaska, and as far South as Sydney Australia.
-Although he has worked primarily as a trial lawyer, he has also had extensive training and experience in traditional boat construction as well as advanced composities.
-Taj is the second large catamaran whose contruction he has overseen.
+Although he has worked primarily as a trial lawyer, he has also had extensive training and experience in traditional boat construction as well as advanced composites.
+Taj is the second large catamaran whose construction he has overseen.

 Taj is a reflection of all he has learned from his experience and over 60,000 miles of blue water sailing.
-She is ready, willing, and able to take you safely and comfortably wherever you want to go.
+She is ready, willing, and able to take her owner safely and comfortably wherever they may want to go.